realliyifei/mac-karabiner-chinese-punctuations-to-halfwidth-forms/README.md

 ## Limitations

-Since we use the `ruler pboard` here, sometimes the pastied characters come in a weird way in some special environments (I haven't figured out the mechanism yet).
+Since we use the `ruler pboard` here, sometimes the pasted characters come in a weird way in some special environments (I haven't figured out the mechanism yet).

 You may delete all the lines